 Ray Eproson, who bought the Twain Harte Grocery in 1930, allowed the development company to construct a golf course in the Twain Harte Meadow exacting as his share a rent of $1 a year.
 The golf course became popular with well-known personalities of the day, including Mario Giannini, Late president of the Bank of America.

 In 1943, Nevins and Eproson bought out the Marquis holdings, which included the subdivision, a hotel, service station and some outbuildings.
-In 1947, they sold the hotel to Joch Rocca who operated the establishment until it burned to the ground in 1953.
-A new lodge was built in 1958 and on December 11, 2002 burned to the ground and was never rebuilt.
+In 1945, they sold the hotel to Joch Rocca who operated the establishment until it burned to the ground in 1951.
+A new lodge was built in 1958 and on December 11, 2002 burned to the ground again and was never rebuilt.
 The land was sold and now is home to El Dorado Saving Bank and other real estate businesses.

 State Department of Forestry firefighters camped at Twain Harte with one engine for many summers before building a permanent fire station at the edge of the meadow in 1944.

 Twain Harte has grown rapidly since the close of World War II.
-Once the summer retreat of a few hundred, the community is today permanent home for several thousand.
+Once the summer retreat of a few hundred, the community is today permanent home for 2,500 with Twain Harte Lake Association and the collewr summer weather attracting over 7,000 in the summer.
+In the ’50’s the permanent population was approximately 500 with a summer [population of 5,000.
 Since the original subdivision, there have been many others.
 Nevins, Turner, Marquis and Eproson completed five subdivisions.
 Baunhauser, Broadhurst, Gunther and Morrow added a sixth.

 Today, according to the latest census, Twain Harte is one of the fastest growing areas in Tuolumne County.